Financial Consent Orders Divorce Solicitors Berkhamsted, Amersham & Beaconsfield

 What are the chances of a judge rejecting a consent order?

 If the judge thinks a consent order is unfair, they may reject it.
 In most cases, the consent order will have been drafted with the help of a professional solicitor, and these are approved without problems.
 However, if the application is rejected, the judge will set out clear reasons why and there will be an opportunity for the application to be resubmitted and fast-tracked back to a judge without having to return to the bottom of the waiting list.
+Reasons for rejection could include the order not providing sufficient bankruptcy protection or a property adjustment order that seems imbalanced.

 Do I need a Consent Order?